Geology

 Shale - A fine-grained sedimentary rock formed by the compression of clay, silt or mud.

-Sill - Igneous feature formed when molten rock is squeezed between other, usually sedimentary, rocks.
+Sill - Igneous feature formed when molten rock is squeezed between other, usually, sedimentary rocks.

 Teschenite - Variety of dolerite.